microsoft/playwright/docs/api.md

 > 2. Page styles are not visible inside templates.

 #### page.press(selector, key[, options])
 - `selector` <[string]> A selector of an element to type into.
 If there are multiple elements satisfying the selector, the first will be used.
+See [working with selectors](#working-with-selectors) for more details.
 - `key` <[string]> Name of the key to press or a character to generate, such as `ArrowLeft` or `a`.
 - `options` <[Object]>
   - `delay` <[number]> Time to wait between `keydown` and `keyup` in milliseconds.
 Defaults to 0.